ZAMERT/ECE4750J/README.md

 SJTU-JI's course: ECE4750J programming homework

 ## Description
-This is Yuchen's ECE4750J programming materials.
+This is Yuchen's ECE4750J course materials.
 This repository is only used for storing personal code.